Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 The Organic Bed & Breakfast and Ecology Resource Center is situated in West Texas's pretty high mountain desert and has seven hand-built and custom-designed guest rooms.

-In the world's oldest desert surrounding the hotel, you will see wildlife and learn how the animals have adapted to the barren environment.
+The hotel is surrounded by the world's oldest desert, where you can see wildlife and learn how the animals have adapted to the barren environment.
+The landscape is so unique that a part of the Mad Max movie was shot here.

 Good news for all the bookworms out there!
 At Book And Bed Tokyo, you’ll find cozy sleeping pods behind the bookshelves and a wide range of books in English and Japanese.
 There are enough books to keep you reading all night long!